 Emily Carr offers a range of degree, diploma and certificate programs and is profiled in both the Maclean’s Universities Guidebook and the Maclean’s Colleges Guide.
 To learn more about the school’s diploma programs, see the Colleges Guide profile.

-• Interaction Design: Prepares students to create innovative design solutions for everyday life.
-Students learn critical components of the creative design process along with communication and industrial design.
+• Interaction Design: Students are prepared to create innovative design solutions for everyday life.
+Students learn critical components of creative design along with communication and industrial design.

 Minimum Entering Grades